Sandhiya1321/Sandhiya1321/README.md

 🎓 Computer Science and Engineering Student
-📚 Passionate about **Java development**, **DSA**, **Frontend technologies** and **frame work-SpringBoot** 💭 Planning to study Advanced Java in future.
+📚 Passionate about **Java development**, **DSA**, **Frontend technologies** and **frame work-SpringBoot** 💭 Planning to study Front end in future.
 ⚡ In my free time I love to read fictional stories(online)